H.R.1972 - VA Billing Accountability Act115th Congress (2017-2018) |

 VA Billing Accountability Act

-This bill authorizes the Department of Veterans Affairs (VA) to waive the requirement that a veteran make copayments for medications, hospital care, nursing home care, and medical services if:
+(Sec.
+2) This bill authorizes the Department of Veterans Affairs (VA) to waive the requirement that a veteran make copayments for medication, hospital care, nursing home care, or medical services if the veteran received copayment notification more than 180 days after the medical service or receipt of medication and such delay was caused by VA error.

 The VA shall review and improve its copayment billing internal controls and notification procedures.